 When an expenditure is incurred on behalf of a group, we often split the bill equally.
 However, if certain services are availed only by a category of people, it would be unfair to charge a share of total expenditure on their tab.
 For example, on a trip, some people may have opted for an optional safari, while others would have refrained from the same.
 Thus, to be fair and square, the expenditure towards the trip should be split according to the facilities that each person has availed.
-This is the very premise of the Resale Price Method of computing Arm’s Length Price in Transfer Pricing.
+This is the very premise of the Resale Price Method of computing Arm’s Length Price in International Transfer Pricing.
 The original cost of production or purchasing is not something that the entrepreneur has full control over, as almost the majority of costs are certain to incur, to produce the goods, or in the provision of services.
 Similarly, the price that the ultimate customers would pay is also decided by the market forces.
 Thus, the difference between the cost and price of the product or service is the profit of the entire group of enterprises involved, and thus, the profits of such a venture must also be split according to the functions performed and the risks undertaken by each enterprise.

 Key Terms Used